Baptist University of America

 Tampa, Florida and Decatur, Georgia

 The Atlanta History Center provided a copy of the June 1977 BUA News.
 Covering the installation of Dr. Cecil Hodges as B.U.A.’s third president, that newsletter noted school mission and traditions.
-The school motto (above) and the graduation picture (below) came from the newsletter.
+The school motto (above) came from the newsletter.
+Internet Archive has put the 1985 and 1986 Profile, the school yearbook, online.
 Most regular newspaper coverage came from the Marietta Journal.
 Author Gail Chord Schuler attended Baptist University of America and provided a brief online account of her experience there.

 According to BUA News, B.U.A. was supported by “independent fundamental Baptist churches.”
 Since the university subscribed to the “verbal-plenary inspiration of Scripture,” the Bible was taught “without compromise.”
 Part of the new president’s charge was to “make sure that students learn it thoroughly and obey it implicitly.”
 Schuler reported that she did “daily Bible reading” and attended a daily chapel message.

 Enrollment was listed at 300 in 1974, the first year after the merger.
 Five years later school authorities reported that the school was “bursting at the seams” with 500 students.
 A 1981 article on the football team noted that B.U.A. had “only 300 students.”
 BUA News reported 16 graduates in 1977.